-- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 318 967 44 O Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$5,178 \$5,318 \$2,741 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$0 \$0 \$0
+Full-time First-time First-Year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 289 952 6 О Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 5,411 \$ 5,448 \$ 3,203 P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0